 Malaria & Safety – Buffalo Springs NR

 In our opinion, Buffalo Springs is a very safe destination to visit.
 Developed parks and reserves in Kenya do not usually have problems with crime.
-If you are driving yourself to Buffalo Springs, read the advice below on ‘cities and other urban areas safety precautions’ to familiarize yourself with issues between the parks.
+If you are driving yourself to Buffalo Springs, read the advice below on ‘cities and other urban areas safety precautions’ to familiarize yourself with possible issues between the parks.

 Malaria & Vaccinations